jessfraz/blog/content/post/corollary-to-the-hard-thing-about-hard-things.md

 At work, I like to move fast and get things done.
 This may result in abrupt communications which is not typical of how I am on the internet.
 Even more so, if I was to give feedback or an opinion on something, someone might feel it with the heat of a thousand suns and think it is aggressive, even if that is not how I intended it.
+Or if someone in a position of power asks someone to do something, they might think they have to do it a certain way and can't push back.
 The best we can do is apologize and grow when we fuck up.

 I really do not enjoy when people hero worship me and I do not think people should hero worship anyone.